 Carissa is an aquatic ecologist and invertebrate zoologist with a strong interest in anthropogenic impacts on aquatic ecosystems, and her research integrates in situ field studies, laboratory mesocosm experiments, and analytical chemistry techniques.
 She earned her Ph.D. from the University of Georgia, and her dissertation work examined the effects of precipitation regime on stream pH and stream macroinvertebrates at La Selva Biological Station.
 She is currently an assistant professor of biology (and all things invertebrate) at Missouri Western State University.
 She has coordinated the summer NSF-OTS La Selva REU program since 2014 and also coordinated the OTS field ecology course in 2017.

 Darko is an evolutionary biologist interested in the historical processes that create biodiversity, particularly looking at oceanic islands.
 He combines field surveys with museum work to answer questions about phylogenetics, population genetics and genome assembly.
 Currently, he is a Research Associate at the California Academy of Sciences and previously did a PostDoc between that institution and the University of California, Santa Cruz.
 He earned his Ph.D. from the University of California, Berkeley studying the temporal dynamic of an adaptive radiation of Hawaiian spiders.
 His Master in Ecology and Evolution, and Bachelors in Biology are from the Universidad de Chile.
-He has been faculty on several OTS courses and co-coordinated the 2018 REU program at Las Cruces.
+He has been faculty on several OTS courses, as well as co-coordinate graduate Field Ecology and the REU program at Las Cruces.

 Students will have the opportunity to interact, be taught by and participate in group field projects with faculty from many different universities and research interests.